YScheung/DeepFake-Detection/README.md

-# Deep Fake photos features research
+# Research on DeepFake detection

 ### Introduction:
 From other studies, it is found out that major distinctions between deep fake and real images are located at one’s eyes and lower face (mouth to chin).